top of page

 3. Lamination anchor

 The lamination anchor is the critical component that attaches the prosthetic socket to the rest of the components.
-Great care should be taken when attaching the anchor to the socket, with bolts and nuts and special glue that sets in 60 seconds.
+Great care should be taken when attaching the anchor to the socket, with bolts and nuts and special glue.

 Transfemoral prosthesis consists of all the componsts listed above and below (Above knee amputation).